-News on HMS Queen Elizabeth Aircraft Carrier (R08&R09 QE-class battleships).
-Latest news on the construction progress of the “pride and joy” of the British Royal Navy – the UK aircraft carriers of the future – being built now!
+Read here latest news on the construction progress, numerous facts, statistics and specifications, with a ton of photos, infographics and amazing videos.
+It’s all about the “pride and joy” of the British Royal Navy – the UK aircraft carriers of the future – being built now!

-- The Future Aircraft Carrier (CVF) is the largest of UK warships ever built for the Royal Navy.
+- Fact 1: The Future Aircraft Carriers (CVF) project is for the largest of UK warships ever built for the Royal Navy.

-- Each of the UK’s new class aircraft carriers will be generating enough energy to power 5500 households and will be 4 meters taller than the Niagara Falls.
+- Fact 3: Each of the QE-class aircraft carriers is 4 meters taller than the Niagara Falls.

-- HMS QE aircraft carrier will be the Royal Navy fleet flagship (the UK’s main ship).
+- Fact 4: HMS QE aircraft carrier is the Royal Navy fleet’s flagship (the UK’s main warship).

 - Country/Owner/Operator: UK